 Grammar and spelling mistakes are the worst reason not to get an interview.
 And since hiring managers are reviewing hundreds of CVs, they’re looking for an excuse to say “no.”

-Don’t give them an easy reason to say “no,” and instead check your resume thoroughly for any errors, no matter how small.
+Don’t give them an easy reason to say “no,” and instead check your CV diligently for any errors, no matter how small.

 Account executive job description for CV

-Customising your CV for each account executive position you apply for is a lot of work.
-That’s why this step will increase your chances of securing an interview; people rarely do it!
-By spending that extra time, you can boost your chances of getting an interview by over 25 percent.
+Tailoring your CV for each account executive role you apply for is a lot of work.
+That’s why this step will increase your chances of getting an interview; people rarely do it!
+By spending that extra time, you can increase your chances of securing an interview by over 25 percent.

-When customising your CV for the job, use this basic approach:
+When tailoring your CV for the job, use this basic approach:

 - Read the job description.
 Do any specific projects or achievements come to mind as you read it?
 If so, add them to your CV in your work experience section.